moment/luxon/contributing.md

 ```
 npm install
 npm install full-icu
-npm install gulp-cli
 ./scripts/test
 ```

-Where `scripts/test` is just `NODE_ICU_DATA="$(pwd)/node_modules/full-icu" gulp test`, which is required for making Node load the full-icu module you just installed.
-You can run all the other Gulp commands (e.g. `gulp docs`) directly; they don't require Intl support.
+Where `scripts/test` is just `NODE_ICU_DATA="$(pwd)/node_modules/full-icu" npm run test`, which is required for making Node load the full-icu module you just installed.
+You can run all the other npm scripts (e.g. `npm run docs`) directly; they don't require Intl support.

 ### Windows